 The Undertaker expresses doubt about his ability to trust Austin due to the fact that he cannot trust anyone.
 Man raises a good point.

-X-Pac and Triple H will
+X-Pac and Triple H willfight and will not lie down for anyone.

 Dustin Runnels defeated Marc Mero(w/Jacqueline)